linera-io/linera-protocol/examples/social/README.md

 ## Usage

-First set up the path and the helper functions:
+Set up the path and the helper function.

 ```bash
 PATH=$PWD/target/debug:$PATH